avoigtma/openshift-certmonger/README.md

 ##### Secret for PKI access

 When accessing the PKI using SCEP protocol, a passphrase must be provided.
-This passphrase is managed in a secret which is loaded into the certmonger pod interacting with the PKI using SCEP.
+This passphrase is managed in a Secret which is loaded into the `certmonger` Pod interacting with the PKI using SCEP.

 ```shell
 oc create secret generic pki-secret --from-literal=passphrase=supersecret